pramod-teawhy/pgm-oil/README.md

+## IMPORTNAT - FORK
+This is a fork of an existing set of work.
+Hope is to learn from it and adapt to decisions nets in Real Estate.

 # pgm-oil

 We propose using Probabilistic Graphical Models such as Belief Networks and Hidden Markov Models to construct a global macro trading strategy of the Crude Oil Markets.